 demo_file and modified its content twice.
 At the end of the repo setup procedure, we invoke

 git log to display the commit history, showing a total of 3 commits.
 With the repo in this state, we are ready to initiate a

 $ git revert HEAD [master b9cd081] Revert "prepend content to demo file" 1 file changed, 1 deletion(-)

 Git revert expects a commit ref was passed in and will not execute without one.
 Here we have passed in the

 HEAD ref.
 This will revert the latest commit.
-This is same behavior as if we reverted to commit
+This is the same behavior as if we reverted to commit

 3602d8815dbfa78cd37cd4d189552764b5e96c58.
 Similar to a merge, a revert will create a new commit which will open up the configured system editor prompting for a new commit message.
 Once a commit message has been entered and saved Git will resume operation.
 We can now examine the state of the repo using